AyushJhin07/Automation/docs/deployment-guide.md

 - Add the queue heartbeat probe to your deployment pipelines.
 The CI smoke harness already waits for `GET /api/production/queue/heartbeat` to succeed before exercising the API; reuse the same command in release automation.【F:scripts/ci-smoke.ts†L16-L61】
 - The monitoring runbook documents the exact curl invocation and expected JSON fields—use it as the canonical guardrail before routing external traffic.【F:docs/operations/monitoring.md†L33-L61】

+## Apps Script release workflow

+The Apps Script runtime uses a staged rollout so deployers can ship new connectors in manageable batches while keeping support and monitoring in lock-step.

+1. **Pre-flight planning**
+   - Confirm the upcoming batch by reviewing the [backlog](./apps-script-rollout/backlog.md) and the sprint-specific [tracker](./apps-script-rollout/tracker.md).
+The tracker notes which connectors are in-flight and which sprint each batch targets—use it as the single source of truth before scheduling a release train.
+   - Assemble a batch of no more than five connectors (or the smaller number defined in the tracker) to keep QA, Script Property propagation, and CS enablement manageable per sprint.
+   - Ensure Script Properties and credential requirements are documented for every connector in the batch by cross-checking the [Script Properties guide](./apps-script-rollout/script-properties.md).

+2. **Staged rollout and gating**
+   - Publish the new Apps Script deployment, but limit access to the target batch using the runtime’s batch feature flags.
+Promote from `internal` → `trusted testers` → `stable` following the sequence in the [monitoring checkpoints runbook](./apps-script-rollout/monitoring.md).
+Pause between stages to allow telemetry to settle and to confirm the automation smoke tests complete.
+   - After each stage, republish Script Properties so the Apps Script project reflects any new environment variables, OAuth scopes, or runtime toggles introduced by the connectors.
+Track the timestamp and version in the tracker file so you can reconcile rollout state later.
+   - During the staged rollout, monitor the heartbeat dashboards and Apps Script quota metrics called out in the monitoring runbook.
+Do not proceed to the next stage until the queue heartbeat, Apps Script execution logs, and error budgets remain green for a full hour.

+3. **Cross-functional coordination**
+   - Share the batch scope, launch date, and staging timeline with Support and Customer Success.
+Reference the escalation pathways and ticket routing concepts defined in [`customer-success/support-infrastructure.ts`](../customer-success/support-infrastructure.ts) so frontline agents know when to escalate Apps Script runtime regressions versus connector-specific bugs.
+   - Provide Support/CS with updated troubleshooting snippets (error codes, quota limits, setup expectations) drawn from the batch’s backlog entries, and ensure they have access to a trusted tester environment to validate customer reports.

+4. **Post-release follow-up**
+   - Once the batch graduates to `stable`, update the public connector catalog, changelog, and any customer-facing setup documentation.
+Note the release number and connector list in the tracker so the next sprint’s planning meeting can audit coverage.
+   - File a release recap in the tracker thread that links back to the backlog entries and includes monitoring highlights, customer feedback, and any follow-up bugs.
+   - Confirm Support/CS received the updated materials and capture any new FAQs in the knowledge base.
+Reiterate Apps Script-specific escalation paths so agents keep routing runtime incidents through the dedicated Apps Script on-call rotation.